SebaTheProgrammer/Offline-Multi-language-Real-time-Speech-to-text/README.md

 # Deeper logic:

-String comparison:
+String Comparison:

-After that a word get's recognized by the python script, we need to check of course if that word/sentence calls a corresponding function.
+After a word is recognized by the Python script, we need to check if that word or sentence corresponds to a specific function.
-For this problem, I used the Levenshtein distance. (https://en.wikipedia.org/wiki/Levenshtein_distance)
+To address this problem, I used the Levenshtein distance. (https://en.wikipedia.org/wiki/Levenshtein_distance)

 ![Levenshtein_distance_animation](https://github.com/user-attachments/assets/2f971679-5836-47ce-8cdc-cc4b5836ba52)